chgasparoto/aws-polly-voices/README.md

 # AWS Polly Voices
-:package: Helper module to get AWS polly voices in an idiomatic way :baby_chick:

 A lightweight library to get the VoiceID programmatically without install or call the heavyweight aws-sdk for nodejs. https://docs.aws.amazon.com/polly/latest/dg/voicelist.html